Royal Marines Band Service: Ranks, insignia and uniform

 The white hot-weather dress of the Band Service in 2004.

 The Royal Marines ranking structure is used, with "band" prefixed to the rank (e.g. Band Corporal, abbreviated BdCpl); as with other bands of the British Armed Forces, the rank of Private is replaced with Musician.
 The term "bugler" suffixed is used for members from the corps of drums (e.g. Corporal Bugler, abbreviated Cpl Bugler).

 RMBS personnel wearing Number 1 Full Dress.
 The distinctive braiding of a drum major's tunic is visible at the front.

 They wear the same badges of rank as other Royal Marines but wear a "Royal Marines Band Service" badge in place of the commando flash and other Band Service insignia indicating their status as musicians.
 Members also wear the navy blue beret with a scarlet patch behind the badge, that is also worn by other personnel who have not passed the commando course.
 The Portsmouth band and CTCRM band have different cap badges from the rest of the Corps.
 Portsmouth Band ranks also wear different shoulder flashes from other members of the RMBS, instead wearing a 'Royal Band' flash on the right shoulder.
-This is a privilege bestowed on them by HM the Queen on the de-commissioning of the Royal Yacht, on which they wore the flash 'Royal Yacht'.
+This is a privilege bestowed on them by Queen Elizabeth II on the de-commissioning of the Royal Yacht, on which they wore the flash 'Royal Yacht'.

 The Royal Marines Band Service is the only element of the Corps of Royal Marines to wear Number 1 Full Dress based on the Royal Marines Dress Uniform worn from 1922 to 1939.
 The simpler Number 1A dress or "blues" are worn by other Royal Marine units on ceremonial duties.
 Full Dress consists of a royal blue single-breasted tunic with red facings (with gold piping) and yellow cuff slashes.
 Royal blue trousers with a scarlet stripe and a white "Wolseley pattern" pith helmet are also worn.
 The helmet's decoration includes a brass ball ornament at the top (a detail inherited from the Royal Marine Artillery), helmet plate and chin chain.
 Buglers wear dress cords and also have thinner trouser stripes to indicate their status.